What is Baker’s Percentage? How exactly can this help you in you the kitchen?

 Total percentage is calculated based on the total weight of all the ingredients in the recipe or formula.
 When added together, the total weight is 100%.

 Baker’s Percentage is when the quantity of each ingredient is expressed as a percentage of the total amount of the flour used in the formula.
 The flour in the formula is always 100%.
-You will usually use this method for cakes, cookies, and breads.
-Generally, Baker’s Percentage is used when the primary ingredient is flour.
+The formula: (Ingredient weight / Flour weight) x 100%.
+Baker’s Percentage is typically used when the primary ingredient is flour in recipes like cakes, cookies, and breads.

 For an example, I will use this Chocolate Chip Cookie Recipe.

-Note: Switching your recipes to either grams or ounces will work best.
+Note: Converting your recipes to either grams (or ounces) will work best.

 Chocolate Chip Cookie Recipe